ISGroup-Polimi/archimate-diagrams-public/README.md

 # Archimate diagrams

-This repo contains the Archi (c) files containing the diagrams used in the book and for the exercices related to Sistemi Informativi course
+This repo contains some example of usage of Archimate (c)